embedded-software-laboratory/cpm_lab/high_level_controller/examples/cpp/dynamic_priorities/Readme.md

 - `--hlc_mode=` defaults to 2.
 Sets the mode with which the priorities of the vehicles are determined (0 = static; 1 = random; 2 = fca; 3 = vertex ordering).
 - `--vehicle_ids=` defaults to 4.
 Sets the ID of the HLC that is being started (e.g. usefully in an terminal or for debugging).
 Only one should be supplied.
 - `--middleware_domain=` defaults to 1.
 Usually should not be used.
+- `--path_seed=` defaults to 0.
+Supply an optional seed for the pseudorandom generator used to extend the vehicles paths.
+Also used for mode 1 = random.
+- `--prio_seed=` defaults to 0.
+Supply an optional seed for the pseudorandom generator used to generate random priorities when `hlc_mode=1`.

 ## Simulation
 The `simulation` program enables users to run the HLC without using the LCC software.
 Since in it's current state the actual positions of the vehicles are not used in the `dynamic_priorities` HLC, the simulation results are equal to the results that can be obtained when running the HLC in the LCC.